11 of Bill Murray's Greatest Letterman Appearances

 2. Creating a Late Night Theme Song

-In this somewhat-tame appearance from ‘93, when Murray comes on the show to promote Groundhog Day, he showed off his pipes again and channeled his old SNL lounge singer character—Nick Winters—to croon a proposed theme song for Late Night.
+In this somewhat tame appearance from 1993, while promoting Groundhog Day, Murray shows off his pipes again and channels his old SNL lounge singer character—Nick Winters—to croon a proposed theme song for Late Night.

 3. Hecklers Beware